SliveniusD2/NG-Files/README.md

 Changelog

+23/12/2023

+Verified all stashes, made Normal Necro WAAAAY more fun (and memey).
+Finished Normal/Hell Druid and Hell Necro.

+I cannot thank Jymnasium enough for the support, time and effort he has put into this.

+YOU REALLY NEED TO DOWNLOAD THE NEW VERSION IF YOU WANT TO COMPETE LEGITIMATELY.

 22/12/2023

 Complete overhaul of virtually all stashes - almost all of the invalid items have been fixed and some improvements have been made.

-YOU REALLY NEED TO DOWNLOAD THE NEW VERSION IF YOU WANT TO COMPETE LEGITIMATELY.

 09/09/2023